Materials-Consortia/OPTIMADE/optimade.rst

   :field-val:`false` if all the values in the requested range have been returned, and :field-val:`true` if the returned values are incomplete.

-If the :field:`<property_name>` contains data, i.e., it is neither :val:`null`, nor the empty list, the following additional properties can be present:
+If the :field:`<property_name>` contains data, i.e., it is neither :val:`null`, nor an empty list, the following additional properties can be present:
 Querying is not relevant for these properties and SHOULD NOT be supported.

 - :field:`nreturned_values`: integer